 work is necessary for their training

 occupational exposure to ionising radiation is reduced as low as is reasonably practicable and in any case below 1mSv per calendar year

 work is properly supervised by a competent person

 Risks are reduced to the lowest level, so far as reasonably practicable.

 Deans, Directors, and Heads of Department whose Faculties, Directorates or Departments carry out activities that fall within the scope of this policy.

-During Employment or work experience of a young person The Head of Department or Line Manager is responsible for:
+During employment or work experience of a young person, the Head of Department or Line Manager is responsible for the following:

-Under 18’s who are not students are not permitted in laboratories and workshops except as participants in officially organised activities and are competently supervised at all times.
+Under 18s who are not students are not permitted in laboratories and workshops except as participants in officially organised activities and competently supervised at all times.